-They are likely to see their own needs almost like inconvenient meaningless thoughts that interfere with the ‘mission’.
+Ex-members are likely to see their own needs almost like inconvenient meaningless thoughts that interfere with the ‘mission’.

 ‘the challenge is to take these needs seriously, even if you have just learned to silence them for a long time or you might still consider them to be selfish, which they are not.
 They are the key to your own strength’.Anders (2019b)

 Most ex-members of cultic groups that I know personally report self-sabotaging behaviours.
 Developing a martyr complex, feeling like they don’t exist (or matter) doesn’t help a person with self-care.
 In my opinion self-care is particularly challenging if you are a whistleblower who is being character assassinated as mentally unstable.
 It can become very difficult for the ex-member to admit they are struggling and to ask for support when current members are triggering them with character assassination so they can use it to discredit them.